In Sanskrit, the daily routine is called the Dinacharya.

-Ayurveda provides us with a map to our Natural basic rhythms.
-Through these daily routines, we can bring balance to our DOSHAS.
+Ayurveda provides us with a map of our natural basic rhythms.
+Through these daily routines, we can bring balance to our doshas.

-Oral hygiene includes brushing the teeth at least twice a day, be sure to use a soft toothbrush to cleanse the teeth.
-The second important part in oral hygiene as per Ayurveda is to cleanse the muck accumulated on the tongue with the help of a scraper.
+3. Oral hygiene Oral hygiene includes brushing the teeth at least twice a day, be sure to use a soft toothbrush to cleanse the teeth.
+The second important part of oral hygiene as per Ayurveda is to cleanse the muck accumulated on the tongue with the help of a scraper.
 If you do not have a tongue scraper, then you may use the toothbrush without the toothpaste to scrape the tongue.
-The tongue cleansing takes care of foul odor from mouth, increases appetite and gives a feeling of freshness.
-The third step is to massage your gums using a mixture of 1 pinch of rock salt in oil (gingely or mustard) with the help of your index fingers.
-The tip of the finger is used to apply this mixture on the gum followed by a gentle massage.
-This ensures healthy and strong gums and check infections of gums.
+The tongue cleaning takes care of foul odor from the mouth, increases appetite, and gives a feeling of freshness.
+The third step is to massage your gums using a mixture of 1 pinch of rock salt in oil (gingelly or mustard) with the help of your index fingers.
+The tip of the finger is used to apply this mixture to the gum followed by a gentle massage.
+This ensures healthy and strong gums and checks infections of gums.
 The fourth and last step is to rinse the mouth with warm saline water and do some gargling with the same.

 4. Oil application